spsforks/SCons-scons-wiki/DeveloperGuide/TestingMethodology.md

 There are three types of SCons tests:
 End-to-End Tests
 :
 End-to-end tests of SCons are all Python scripts (`*.py`) underneath the `test/` subdirectory.
-They use the test infrastructure modules in the `QMTest` subdirectory.
+They use the test infrastructure modules in the `testing/framework` subdirectory.

 Unit Tests